Tap the "Filters" button for more sorting options!

 From $9.95Saint Sisoes lived in the fourth century, and he was a contemporary of Saint Anthony the Great.
 When Saint Anthony died, Sisoes went to live in his cave.
 His ascetic labor carried him to the heights of spiritual purity, and he was given the gift of... -

-From $9.95This icon, also known as the Holy Face, Holy Napkin or Mandylion, portrays the face of Christ on a piece of cloth, carried by two angels.
-According to Christian legend, King Abgar of Edessa wrote to Jesus, asking him to come cure him... -
+From $9.95This icon, known as the Holy Face, Holy Napkin or Mandylion, portrays the face of Christ on a piece of cloth.
+According to Christian legend, King Abgar of Edessa wrote to Jesus, asking him to come cure him of an illness.
+Jesus declined the invitation,... -

 First Ecumenical Council (Stavropoleos) Icon - F312